 A 50mm f1.8 lens for candid shots: It’s not too far, but still far enough not to disturb the people.
 While still getting decent close-ups.

-And a 60mm f2.8 macro lens for close-ups and details
+And a 60mm f2.8 macro lens for close-ups and details.
+Though I rarely use this one.

-You can see that I basically have the entire range between 16 to 200mm covered.
-Try to at least have the 35-135mm range.
+You can see that I cover the entire range between 16 and 200 mm.
+Try to have at least the 35-135mm range covered.
 This way, you can make a nice combination of wide and close-up shots.

-The macro is a nice-to-have in my opinion.
-It’s only useful if your clients ask for many detail shots.
-And usually, you can do them with non-macro lenses too.
+In my opinion, the macro is nice to have.
+It’s only useful if your clients ask for many detail shots, which you can usually do with non-macro lenses, too.

 I am looking to limit my amount of lenses to 24-70mm f2.8 and 70-200mm f2.8.
 This ensures I have enough room to zoom (hey, that rhymes!).

-Though, I know corporate event photographers that do everything with only a 50mm.
-It is possible, but I can recommend having some type of range available.
+I know corporate event photographers who do everything with only a 50mm.
+It is possible, but I recommend having some type of range available.

 Flashes for event photography